 If you find that your plant still fails to thrive despite these measures, you might need to replant the whole thing in new, fresh soil.

-Step 2 – taking preventative measures
+Step 2 -Taking preventative measures

-Urine removed, the next step is to make sure that your cat stays away from your plant in the future.
+Once urine is removed, the next step is to make sure that your cat stays away from your plant in the future.

-There are a lot of tips and ideas going around online – some aren’t exactly cat friendly (such as putting disposable forks upright in the soil, or filling your plant pot with pine cones!)
+There are a lot of tips and ideas going around online – some aren’t exactly cat-friendly (such as putting disposable forks upright in the soil, or filling your plant pot with pine cones!)

 Try putting tinfoil over the soil – cats hate the noise and feel from walking on it.

-You could also try a clear plastic screen, cut to the shape of the pot, to prevent your cat urinating directly on to the soil.
 Another method is to put large rocks into the pot so that the cat cannot dig at them (this is usually what they do when they “go”)

 There are also commercially manufactured cat deterrents available on the market.